sanger-pathogens/Roary/README.md

 ##Installation - Ubuntu/Debian
-Assuming you have root on your system, all the dependancies can be installed using apt and cpanm.
+Assuming you have root on your system, all the dependancies can be installed using apt and cpanm (only tested on Ubuntu 14.04).

 ```
-sudo apt-get install bedtools cd-hit ncbi-blast+ mcl muscle parallel cpanminus
+sudo apt-get install bedtools cd-hit ncbi-blast+ mcl muscle parallel cpanminus prank
 sudo cpanm -f Bio::Roary
 ```